JohnTheTripper/moviegoer-prototype/README.md

 ### Current Scope: CNN Identification of Medium Close-Ups
 Currently, the scope of this project is limited to identifying specific cinematography frames (akin to screenshots) as **MCUs, or medium close-ups**.
 (As the scope of the project expands, this Readme, and the Repository layout will change accordingly.)
 A convolutional neural network will be designed to (binary) classify film frames as MCUs, or non-MCUs.

-The project's first goal is the automatic identification of a film's two-character dialogue scenes, and this CNN image classification plays a key part in that identification.
+The project's first large goal is the automatic identification of a film's two-character dialogue scenes, and this CNN image classification plays a key part in that identification.
 The two-character dialogue scene is the basic building block of most every film, allowing for plot advancement; in information theory parlance, this is where the "densest" information lies.
 These types of scenes are typically filmed using the medium close-up shot.
 More details on the MCU can be found below, but this is what our CNN is looking for:

 ### Frames, not Videos
 One final note about frames: this project will strictly be using frames (screenshots), as opposed to video snippets (multiple frames), as input data.
 This has a number of benefits: reducing computational complexity, removing the need for recurrent elements of neural networks, and more granular data.
+This, of course, requires some sort of external timestamping system to track where frames occur in the film.

 ## Important Links
 (Links)